Yoga for Diabetes Type 2

 * Your lungs- Yogis practicing yoga for many years have a tendency to take less breaths but of larger volume and this results in being more efficient and calming as well.
 This “complete breathing” exercise can help the respiratory rate in people who have lung issues relating to congestive heart failure.
 Yoga helps with various degrees of the function of the lungs including how efficient the exhalation is and what the biggest volume of the breath is.

-So now you know the secrets of diabetes and yoga.
-Yoga is very beneficial for your type 2 diabetes.
+Yoga for diabetes type 2 is extremely helpful!
+Yoga is very healthy for you as well as being helpful for your type 2 diabetes.
 Get all the benefits from yoga including diabetes help.
 This can help you to make a great change in your diabetes and your life.